CluedIn-io/CluedIn.Documentation/_docs/0-gettingStarted/kubernetes.md

     Now that you have generated the manifests for all the resources, you can apply them in bulk running `kubectl apply -f .`

+#### Monitoring

+Check the [monitoring and logging](/docs/0-gettingStarted/monitoring.html) section to learn how to verify if the application is running successfully.
+You are able to check the logs, and connect to the interfaces of the different tools CluedIn is using.

 ### Other things to note